vetcoders/CodeScribe/docs/MLX_CHEATSHEET.md

 Tip: The server prints warm‑up logs (“Warming up STT/VAD model”).
 Keep it running in a separate terminal if you plan to do multiple TTS calls.

-VistaScribe helper: You can call a thin wrapper that prefers HTTP (if TTS_SERVER_URL is set) and falls back to CLI in a separate process:
+CodeScribe helper: You can call a thin wrapper that prefers HTTP (if TTS_SERVER_URL is set) and falls back to CLI in a separate process:

 ```python
 from tts import say